yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

     }

 {% endhighlight %}

+By specifying `ShortName`, we allow our users to to type "ls" instead of "list".

 To print the tasks we will need to iterate over the tasks existing in tasks.json.

-Now we can load the whole file into memory as a slice of tasks, as mentioned earlier we could be dealing with a very large file.
+Now, the most straight-forward approach would be to load the whole file into memory as a slice of tasks.
+But as mentioned earlier, we could be dealing with a very large file.
 Therefor it's preferable to load only one line of the file at a time, convert that into a task, and print that task.

 To access the contents of the file line-by-line, we can use package bufio(buffered io).
-This will let us load each line into a buffer without loading the entire file in memory.
+This will let us load each line into a buffer, without loading the entire file in memory.
 We will be using a bufio Scanner, which splits a file's contents into text tokens according to a delimiter(by default "\n").

 {% highlight go %}
 func ListTasks() {